 Students have opportunities to show empathy from their first day in nursing school through their interactions with peers and later with patients during clinical experiences.
 While nurses aren’t empathetic for the applause, it’s helpful for them to seek personal recommendations from instructors who are aware of their soft skills and to highlight participation in activities that require empathy.

 In lieu of experience, employers look for candidates with leadership potential.
 Training new graduate nurses is costly, and skills that give employers good value for their money are highly desirable.
-Students can show off their leadership ability by being inquisitive and taking responsibility for their own learning while being involved in school activities that seek to better the nursing program for the next generation of nurses.
+Nursing students can show off their leadership ability by being inquisitive and taking responsibility for their own learning while being involved in school activities that seek to better the nursing program for the next generation of nurses.

 When to Start Job Hunting